 - i.
 A complete detailed list of Nominated Projects & Asset reviewed in the Verification Engagement, and - ii.
-A list of testing procedures carried out by the Verification Team to confirm the bond's conformance with each Climate Bonds Standard Requirement.
+A list of testing procedures carried out by the Verification Team to confirm the bond, loan or other debt instrument's conformance with each Climate Bonds Standard Requirement.